Reset

 If your stage-fabric is still showing, please try clicking the refresh button in the top-right of the Fabrics pane.

 There should be no fabrics listed.
-Now that you have reset your NDFC instance, let's start building your fabric from the ground up using Ansible.
+Now that you have reset your NDFC instance, let's start building your fabric from the ground up using VXLAN as Code.